-- C. If heart rate is >130 in adults or >150 in pediatrics: - 1.
-Confirm that patient's tachycardia appears to be from respiratory distress and not from other causes. - 2.
-If patient is under age 35 and has no cardiac history: - a.
-Proceed with treatment as in "B" above. - b.
-Monitor patient's symptoms and vital signs very closely. - c.
-If any signs of increasing chest pain or cardiac symptoms develop, stop nebulizer, and treat per appropriate protocol. - d.
+- 2. If patient heart rate is > 130: - a.
+Confirm that patient's tachycardia appears to be from respiratory distress and not from other causes. - b.
+Treat as outlined in "B" above. - c.
+Monitor patient's symptoms and vital signs closely. - d.
+If any signs of increasing chest pain or cardiac symptoms develop, stop nebulizer, and treat per appropriate protocol. - e.
 Contact Medical Command for further treatment options.